gitfrid/CzechFOI-DRATE-OPENSCI/README.md

    We ask:*"If everyone had gotten their first vaccine as soon as they became eligible (on whatever day that happened), versus if nobody ever got vaccinated — how much longer would people have lived on average?"*

-   → This is more realistic for real-world vaccination programs where people become eligible at different times.
+   → This is more realistic for real-world vaccination programs where people become eligible at different times (causal model based).

 -  [AC) hernan style tte pooled logistic rmst.py](https://github.com/gitfrid/CzechFOI-DRATE-OPENSCI/blob/main/Py%20Scripts/AC%29%20hernan%20style%20tte%20pooled%20logistic%20rmst.py)